wealdtech/ethereal/README.md

 Ethereal works with Geth, MIST and Parity wallets in the standard locations.
 A simple way to check the addresses that can be seen by Ethereal is to run `ethereal account list` which will list all accounts that Ethereal can see.
 If you expect an address to show up and it doesn't then please raise an issue with the relevant details.

+If you use Parity and want to import a private key or a wallet from another system please see https://github.com/paritytech/parity/wiki/Backing-up-&-Restoring#restoring-options

+If you use Geth and want to import a private key or a wallet from another system please see https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts

 ### Access to Ethereum networks

 Ethereal supports all main Ethereum networks  It auto-detects the network by querying the connected node for the network ID.
 The connection should be geth-compatible, so either geth itself or parity with the `--geth` flag to enable geth compatibility mode.
 The connection could be a local node or a network service such as Infura.